Aliases for CCR9 Gene

 GeneCards Summary for CCR9 Gene

-CCR9 (Chemokine (C-C Motif) Receptor 9) is a Protein Coding gene.
-Diseases associated with CCR9 include celiac disease and ileitis.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include chemokine receptor activity and C-C chemokine receptor activity.
-An important paralog of this gene is CCR7.
+CCR9 (C-C Motif Chemokine Receptor 9) is a Protein Coding gene.
+Diseases associated with CCR9 include celiac disease and cd45 deficiency.
+Among its related pathways are Signaling by GPCR and ERK Signaling.
+GO annotations related to this gene include G-protein coupled receptor activity and C-C chemokine receptor activity.
+An important paralog of this gene is CCR1.

 UniProtKB/Swiss-Prot for CCR9 Gene